 While MMAs usually pay higher interest rates than many local banks or credit union savings accounts, you might do better with a certificate of deposit.
 But only if you do not anticipate needing the funds before the CD matures.CIT Bank CDs provide a safe, secure way to grow your savings.
 Choose from a selection of CD rates and terms to help you stay on target for your savings goals.
 Open an account today.

 So What’s a Money Market Fund Then?

-Money market funds (MMFs) may have some similarities to MMAs – higher-interest rates and check writing abilities – but they are vastly different.
-The FDIC or NCUA do not cover deposits in an MMF.
+Money market funds (MMFs) may have some similarities to MMAs – higher-interest rates and check-writing abilities – but they are vastly different.
+The FDIC or NCUA does not cover deposits in an MMF.

 You’ll find money market funds available through mutual fund companies and brokerages.
 While MMFs may be available at some banks, they are not FDIC insured.